opentalk-mirrors/frontend-web-web-app/README.md

 ]
 ```

-## Use yarn to build a local version
+## Use pnpm to build a local version

 ### Local system setup